 Okay, so now we should have everything covered, right?
 Well almost.
 There is one last thing: It’s nice and dandy to save all these values in our register-file, but that’s not enough.
 We’ll need to have some kind of storage to hold the values, when they are not immediately needed.
 We’ll need RAM!

-Okay, so that makes up for additional 5-Bits:
+Okay, so that makes for additional 5 bits:

 The MEM-ADDR register will hold the address of the external memory to write to and the EN-MEM-ADDR enables this register.